DrewWing/EDrewcatedGuesser/docs/Setup.md

 <img src="images/GoogleCloudCreateServiceAccount.png">
 Fill in the account name and description (optional).
 An ID will be automatically generated, but you can input it manually as well.
 This ID will be part of the email address of the service account. <br>
-My reccomondation is to name it something accurate like "SheetsWorker" or "GoogleSheetsData."
+It is recommended to name it something accurate such as "SheetsWorker" or "GoogleSheetsData."
 Future you will thank you.

 After clicking `Continue`, you will select a role.
 Select `Basic` -> `Viewer`, then hit `Continue`.
 If you know what you're doing, you may grant users access to the service account, but otherwise just hit `Done`.